luislard/mongo-replicaset/README.md

     --smallfiles
 ```

+> Note:
+> --smallfiles
+> Sets MongoDB to use a smaller default file size.
+The --smallfiles option reduces the initial size for data files and > limits the maximum size to 512 megabytes. --smallfiles also reduces the size of each journal file from 1 gigabyte to > 128 megabytes.
+Use --smallfiles if you have a large number of databases that each holds a small quantity of data.
+>
+> The --smallfiles option can lead the mongod instance to create a large number of files, which can affect performance > for larger databases.

 Next we need to create the **key file**.

 > The contents of the keyfile serves as the shared password for the members of the replica set.
 The content of the keyfile must be the same for all members of the replica set.